RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Modal-Stuff/Collecting Modal Input.md

 Collecting Modal Input {#collectingmodalinput}
 =============
-- After creating a modal-text-input, create an object of the `DiscordCoreAPI::ModalCollector` class, passing into its constructor the `DiscordCoreAPI::InputEventData` that resulted from the call to `DiscordCoreAPI::InputEvents::respondToInputEventAsync`, when the modal was created.- Call the `DiscordCoreAPI::ModalCollector::collectModalData` function, from the instance of ModalCollector.
+- After creating a modal-text-input, create an object of the `ModalCollector` class, passing into its constructor the `InputEventData` that resulted from the call to `InputEvents::respondToInputEventAsync`, when the modal was created.- Call the `ModalCollector::collectModalData` function, from the instance of ModalCollector.
-- Collect a result of type `DiscordCoreAPI::ModalResponseData` and deal with the modal response as you see fit!
+- Collect a result of type `ModalResponseData` and deal with the modal response as you see fit!
 ```cpp
 /// Test.hpp-Header for the "test" command.
 /// https://github.com/RealTimeChris/DiscordCoreAPI